ajndkr/gh-mage/README.md

-# gh-mage
+# gh-mage 🧙‍♂️

-tiny ai agent project to help do github better
+tiny ai agent to help do github better

 ## usage